kubeflow/examples/object_detection/export_tf_graph.md

 ks apply ${ENV} -c export-tf-graph-job
 ```
-To see the default values of the `export-tf-graph-job` component look at: [params.libsonnet](./ks-app/components/params.libsonnet)
+To see the default values and params of the `export-tf-graph-job` component look at: [params.libsonnet](./ks-app/components/params.libsonnet)

 Once the job is completed a new directory called `exported_graphs` under `/pets_data` in the pets-data-claim PCV
 will be created containing the model and the frozen graph.